Westray Mine: The disaster

 On Saturday, May 9, 1992, methane gas and subsequent coal dust explosions at 5:18 a.m.
 ADT killed 26 miners.
 It was Canada's worst mining disaster since 1958, when a bump at another Nova Scotia coal mine in Springhill claimed the lives of 75 miners.

 In the wake of the explosion, Canadian and international media coverage descended upon the tiny hamlet of Plymouth and the nearby towns of New Glasgow, Stellarton, Westville and Trenton.
-Coverage gripped Canadians for several days as teams of dragermen (mine rescuers) searched the debris-strewn depths of the mine for survivors.
+Coverage gripped Canadians for several days as teams of drägerman searched the debris-strewn depths of the mine for survivors.

 Over the next several days, media reported non-stop from a community centre located across the road from the mine, while rescue teams encountered extremely hazardous conditions underground.
 Westray officials did not cooperate well with the media, which affected the release of information.

 The bodies of 15 miners were discovered and, afterward, the search and rescue was changed to a search and recovery operation.
 After underground conditions worsened, the decision was made to abandon recovery efforts, entombing the bodies of 11 miners in the depths of the mine.

 The 117 miners who were not working on shift at the time had to wait almost six years before they were given 12 weeks' severance pay, plus accumulated interest.
 The miners were only paid after years of legal battles, when the Nova Scotia government ordered the severance to be paid in 1998.